-- Leeks are cut in half lengthwise so they form neat, simple serving portions that look pretty on a dish and are easy to handle in the pan.
+- Leeks are cut in half lengthwise so they form neat, simple serving portions that are easy to handle.

-- Splitting them also lets you wash out any sand or grit that might be hiding out between the layers.
+- Splitting the leeks lets you wash out any sand or grit that might be hiding between the layers.

-- To heighten their sweetness, the leeks are caramelized cut side down in hot oil before the addition of braising liquid.
+- For enhanced sweetness, the leeks are browned cut side down before the addition of braising liquid.

 Birthday meals can be fancy.
 Christmas dinner?
 Sure—multi-course it up.
 Break out the truffles, foie, and suckling pig.
 But Thanksgiving dinner?
 It's all about simple, inexpensive ingredients treated right.
 Fall vegetables don't have the splash of summer vegetables or nice big winter roasts, but what they lack in showmanship they make up for in comfort.

 Take leeks, for example.
 They're the archetypal wingman.
 They disappear into stews and soups and gently flavor sautéed vegetables.
 They melt into sauces and hide out in stir-fries.
 I mean, they even play second fiddle to potatoes, for God's sake.
 That's potato-leek soup, not leek-potato soup.

 Well, Mr. Leek, autumn is your time to shine.

 Unlike onions with their pronounced sweetness and pungent aroma, leeks are a far milder vegetable.
 My favorite way to cook them as the main ingredient in a dish is to braise them.
 They retain their subtle aroma but acquire a completely tender, almost meaty texture as they slowly break down and absorb liquid.